andyatkinson/andyatkinson.github.io/postgresql-tips.md

 `checkpoint_warning` parameter
 `checkpoint_completion_target`

-General Recommendation (not mine): "On a system that's very close to maximum I/O throughput during normal operation, you might want to increase `checkpoint_completion_target` to reduce the I/O load from checkpoints."
+General Recommendation (not mine)

+> "On a system that's very close to maximum I/O throughput during normal operation, you might want to increase `checkpoint_completion_target` to reduce the I/O load from checkpoints."

 Parameters